-British Gas fixed energy plans update regularly, as they are fixed up until a specific date as opposed to being fixed for a specific duration.
+British Gas fixed energy plans update regularly, as prices are frozen until a specific date as opposed to being fixed for a specific duration.
 This means that while other providers may offer fixed contracts for 18 or 24 months, for example, British Gas fixed rate tariffs will last until a certain date, regardless of when you join.
-Currently, British Gas offers fixed tariffs that expire in September and November 2021; 19 and 21 months from this writing.
+Currently, British Gas offers fixed tariffs that expire in November 2021 to January 2022; 12-14 months from writing.

-HomeCare coverage can also be purchased separately from British Gas tariffs.
-All HomeCare products include an annual boiler service, unlimited engineer call outs, a 24/7 customer helpline, and a 14-day cooling-off period should you change your mind about your purchase.
+All HomeCare products include an annual boiler service, unlimited engineer call outs with parts and labour costs included along with up to £1,000 (including VAT) for getting access and making good for each repair.
+There’s also a 24/7 customer helpline, and a 14-day cooling-off period should you change your mind about your purchase.

 With most British Gas tariffs, some or all of the electricity you buy is being matched with renewable energy that is fed into the National Grid, which in turn increases the amount of renewable energy circulating to the public.

-Currently, Green Future plans are just £3 more than regular fixed-rate tariffs per month.
+Currently, Green Future plans cost just £3 more than regular fixed-rate tariffs per month.

 Another example of British Gas working to reduce carbon emissions is its plan catering to electric vehicle owners.

-The plan is not available for those using prepayment meters or those using an Economy 7 meter, as the tariff requires a smart meter in order for British Gas to accurately monitor how much peak and off-peak energy you are using.
+The tariff requires a smart meter for British Gas to accurately monitor how much peak and off-peak energy you are using.
 If you already have a smart meter that hasn’t been supplied by British Gas, you will need to check with the provider to confirm its compatibility.
-You will not receive cheaper off-peak rates until your smart meter is fully installed.
+You won’t receive cheaper off-peak rates until your smart meter is fully installed.

-You will need to provide proof that you are an electric vehicle owner before you are able to utilise this plan.
+You’ll also need to supply proof that you’re an electric vehicle owner before you are able to utilise this plan.
 This will likely include you sending a copy of your V5C registration document to British Gas for validation.

 Gas operates on a single unit rate for customers using this plan as a dual-fuel tariff.

 The British Gas energy app allows customers to submit meter readings, pay bills, book boiler services and more.
-If you’re a smart meter customer, then there’s even more you can do with the app, as you will receive personalised insights on your energy usage with handy tools and graphics to break down your consumption in a simple, comprehensible way.
-You’ll be able to set energy-spend targets each month, and will receive updates to help you stick to your budget.
+If you’re a smart meter customer, then there’s even more you can do with the app, as you will receive personalised insights on your energy usage with handy tools and graphics to break down your consumption in an easily understood way.
+You can also set energy-spend targets each month to cut your bills and will receive updates to help you stick to your budget.

-British Gas currently has an ‘Average’ score of 3.5 stars on TrustPilot, based on roughly 26,600 reviews.
-You can expect quite a varied range of reviews for a company with a customer base as large as British Gas, though positive reviews do outweigh negatives for the provider.
-British Gas tariffs reviews indicate that many customers choose British Gas due to its name value and longevity, and British Gas is praised for its reliable, customer-focussed service and ease-of-use.
+British Gas currently has an ‘Average’ score of 3.6 stars on TrustPilot, based on around 50,000 reviews.
+You can expect quite a varied range of reviews for a company with a customer base as large as British Gas, though positive reviews (63% rate it ‘excellent’ or ‘great’) do outweigh negatives for the provider.
+British Gas tariffs reviews indicate that many customers choose British Gas due to its brand and longevity, and it’s also praised for its reliable, customer-focussed service and ease-of-use.
 Customers say that a switch to British Gas is an efficient, straightforward process.